PROJECTS

 MARET SCHOOL, 2013

 c.
-1806 — Pre-Industrial Revolution structure, historic sash and jamb restoration and reproduction — National Building of Congress Award of Craftsmanship
+1806 — Pre-Industrial Revolution structure, historic sash and jamb restoration and reproduction — Washington Building Congress Craftsmanship Award

 GSA MODERNIZATION, 2011